 - prevent death and serious injury by protecting the public, and

-- comply with Objective 6 of the Council Plan.
+- comply with Strategic Objective 5 of the Council Plan.

 Actions to invest in active transport and local area place making include: